Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 Backends are specific to what GPU you have and what specs it supports.

-Vulkan Backend is cross-compatible and has support in Linux/Windows, on AMD, Intel, NVidia, etc.
+Vulkan Backend is cross-compatible and has support in Linux/Windows, on AMD, Intel, NVidia.
-> Apple stays out, and I hate this thing about it, it doesn't support Vulkan and has specific
+> Apple stays out, and I hate this thing about it.
+It
+> doesn't support Vulkan and has a specific
 > graphics backend called `Metal`.
-Though `gfx-hal` has `metal` backend as well and since I am using
+Though `gfx-hal` has
+> `metal` backend as well and since I am using
 > Mac (Yeah!
-Now don't come and bash me, can't use my Linux system a.t.m.), it would be a good
+Now don't come and bash me, can't use my
+> Linux system a.t.m.), it would be a good
 > way to know the support of `gfx-hal` for MacOS as well.

 ## Vulkan Instance and Surface
 <Image alt="Vulkan Flow Image" src="https://user-images.githubusercontent.com/11786283/77244041-e4bf5680-6c36-11ea-96a1-2be7bd71ccbd.png" placeholder="https://user-images.githubusercontent.com/11786283/80305144-bce48500-87d8-11ea-9832-4baaaf8ce41f.png" />

-This Tutorial is inspired from:
+This tutorial is inspired from:

   * [LunarG Vulkan Tutorial](https://vulkan.lunarg.com/doc/sdk/1.2.131.2/linux/tutorial/html/index.html),
   * [Vulkan Tutorial](https://vulkan-tutorial.com/Drawing_a_triangle/Setup/Base_code)

-which is written in `C++`.
+They are written in `C++`.
 I am trying to learn `Rust` and converting that tutorial into `Rust`, using `gfx-hal` library, which is a wrapper over Vulkan Specs.

-* **Application**: this whole project is the Application.
+* **Application**: this whole project is the application.
 * **Loader**: here refers to `gfx-hal` and `gfx-backend-vulkan` libraries.
 An instance of `gfx-backend-vulkan` initializes a Loader.
 Creating an instance initializes the loader.
-* **Layers**: is something advanced, and am not sure when or if I will talk about it at all.
+* **Layers**: is something advanced, and I am not sure when or if I will talk about it at all.

 ### Structure

-The following structure is the minimal one, without Pipelines, Descriptors, Depth/Uniform Buffers, Shaders, and more (we will re-define our structure in some later chapter).
+The following structure is the minimal one, without Pipelines, Descriptors, Depth/Uniform Buffers, Shaders, and more (we will re-define our structure in coming chapters).

-First few chapters we will be rushing towards understanding the very basics and try to get our application running.
+First few chapters, we will be rushing towards understanding the very basics and try to get our application running.
 *Things really get boring if you don't see any results, right!!!*